jkmcgregor/C-Sharp-Programming-Projects/README.md

-# C# Programming-Projects
+# Programming-Projects

-This is just a collection of various little tidbits of C# programming projects
+This is just a collection of various little tidbits of programming projects